equinor/omnia-tutorial/exercises/compute/README.rst

   The application ID (client ID) of this Service Principal is "6b26b7a0-b848-4c68-b0c4-4bfbea141a06".
 * There is a secret created for this Service Principal to be used as a client secret.
-The secret is stored in the shared key vault **EDC2019KV** with secret name **databricksSpnClientSecret**.
+The secret is stored in the shared key vault **omnia-tutorial-common-kv** with secret name **databricksSpnClientSecret**.
 The permissions of this client have been set up for this module.
 * The connection between the key vault and the Databricks workspace has been